teacheredu-euniwell/oer-diversity-inclusion/README.md

 The idea of inclusion refers both to an ideological stance and an approach to designing education.

 "When referring to the design of education, inclusion implies a classroom where the diversity of students is acknowledged in that all students are provided with a meaningful education (Florian, 2017[^3]; Popkewitz, 2004[^4]).
-Thus, an inclusive classroom holds a diversity of students where inclusion regards social, spatial, and didactical aspects of education (Asp-Onsjö, 2006[^5]).
+An inclusive classroom contains a diverse mix of students and inclusion relates to social, spatial, and didactical aspects of education (Asp-Onsjö,2006)[^5].

 * The teacher is knowledgeable and confident in implementing research-based inclusive education.
 * The teacher is able to plan and adapt differentiated education, respecting the different needs of students.
 * The teacher promotes supportive education, aiming at fostering independent, self-confident, and critical learners."

-See EUniWell (2022)[^6]
+(EUniWell,2022)[^6]

 Examples of Professional Standards and Related Professional Behaviours (Inclusion)
 ---